shariq1989/cookbook/content/recipe/honey_baked_drumsticks.md

 ### INSTRUCTIONS: STEP-BY-STEP

-1. Warm 2 tbsp of water in a small bowl and stir the miso paste until it completey dissolves.
+1. Warm 2 tbsp of water in a small bowl and stir the miso paste and 1 tsp of olive oil until the miso dissolves completely.

 {{< figure src="/images/hbc1.jpg" class="instructionFigure">}}